Web Analytics Made Easy - Statcounter

 With mild temperatures, blooming gardens, and long sunny afternoons, it’s the ideal season to wander through ancient streets, linger in lively piazzas, and enjoy leisurely tours without the intense summer heat or winter crowds.

-From morning espresso stops to evening strolls past illuminated monuments, Rome in spring feels effortlessly alive and welcoming.
+From morning espresso stops to evening strolls past illuminated monuments, Rome in spring feels effortlessly alive and welcome.

 Spring is a wonderful time to visit Rome (though we’ll think every season is a great time to visit Rome).